 Share Your Food

-CookUnity: Freelance chefs in New York City can join this online marketplace that delivers locally sourced food right to your door.
+- CookUnity: Freelance chefs can join this online marketplace that delivers locally sourced food right to your door.
 CookUnity provides the cooking space, and chefs provide you and your family with a delicious, gourmet meal.

 Share Your Healing Touch

-Soothe: Soothe operates by sending licensed massage therapists directly to the customers who request them.
-According to their website, Soothe therapists earn up to two times more than they would at a traditional spa and have more flexible work hours.
+- Soothe: Soothe operates by sending licensed massage therapists directly to the customers who request them.
+According to their website, Soothe therapists earn up to 2-3 times more than they would at a traditional spa and have more flexible work hours.

-Zeel: Zeel is the Uber for massages.
-Licensed masseuses can fill their unbooked time on Zeel and set their own schedules.
-Therapists earn 75 percent of the sticker price (around $99 for a 60-minute massage), plus an automatic 18 percent gratuity.
+- Zeel: Zeel is the Uber for massages.
+Licensed masseuses can fill their unbooked time on Zeel and set their own schedules, earning up to “2x higher pay” according to the website.

 Share Your House

-Airbnb: Airbnb is one of the most well-known sharing economy platforms and is disrupting the entire hotel industry.
-Rates are dictated by the local competition, which could be anywhere from $40 to $300 a night.
+- Airbnb: Airbnb is one of the most well-known sharing economy platforms and is disrupting the entire hotel industry.
+Rates are dictated by the local competition, which could be anywhere from $40-$300 a night.

 Share Your Ideas

-Namestation: New companies are often looking for help coming up with names for their businesses or product lines.
+- Namestation: New companies are often looking for help coming up with names for their businesses or product lines.
 Namestation lets them crowdsource suggestions from creative people.
-It says that top contributors earn up to $300 a month part time.

 Share Your Investment Strategy